alecacace03/Ch2-Nosedive/README.md

 3. Write about your day.
 Observe how the real-time score and emoji update as the natural language model analyzes your text.
 4. Tap **Save** (✓) to finalize the entry.
 The summary will be generated upon saving.

-## 🤝 Contributing

-This project is a personal initiative, but contributions, issues, and feature requests are welcome!
-Feel free to check the issues page or open a Pull Request.

 ## 📝 License

 This project is licensed under the **MIT License**.